lfch/libevent_server/README.md

 # libevent_server
-A simple tcp server demo using libevent
+A simple echo tcp server demo using libevent